World of Motion: Ride summary

-from early 40s and 50s to the modern of cars.
+raging from early 1930s to 1970s cars.

 The following areas were "speed tunnels" which paid homage to the tunnels in the Magic Kingdom's "If You Had Wings".
 The Omnimover traveled through these bullet-shaped tunnels while images were played on the screens.
 Some included crop-dusting, rafting, and traveling down a snowmobile trail.

 The tunnels led to the final exhibit: CenterCore, the amazing city of the future.
 Just before unloading, riders were asked to "help shape tomorrow's mobility" with a similar effect as The Hitchhiking Ghosts from the Haunted Mansion, the riders in their Omnimovers appeared to be a simulated car of the future.

 TransCenter

 Riders left their Omnimover vehicles and went to the TransCenter, which was full of exhibits and showed about transportation and the things surrounding it.
 It took an Innoventions-style feel to all of it.
 The TransCenter portion of World of Motion, designed by award-winning experience designer Bob Rogers (designer) and the design team BRC Imagination Arts, offered educational attractions which included prototype cars such as the Lean Machine in the Dreamer's Workshop and a show called The Water Engine, which pitted nine animated characters associated with various and alternate fuel-systems in a debate over which motor design should be used to power cars.
 There was a replica of America's only wind-tunnel on display.
 The ever-popular animatronic show "Bird and the Robot", starring a cigar-smoking toucan ("Bird") and an assembly-line robot ("Tiger", actually a GM-developed PUMA) entertained people with acts (and Bird's signature bad jokes) about the advanced technology of the GM assembly line.
 A computer-generated display showed GM's car 'torture' test without actually performing it.
 Concept 2000 showed the process of creating prototype cars for GM.
 The prototype concept cars at the TransCenter were once the most photographed spot in Walt Disney World.
 An exhibit called Aerotest educated people about air-flow on auto concepts and fuel economy.
 Another exhibit featured stylings of clothes with GM's advanced polyester production styles.